survivejs/website-cf-assets/README.md

 ## Using workers

-To get started, copy `denoflare.tpl` as `.denoflare` and make sure you [denoflare](https://denoflare.dev/) installed.
+To get started, copy `denoflare.tpl.json` as `.denoflare` and make sure you [denoflare](https://denoflare.dev/) installed.
 To run the worker locally, use `vr serve-get-images`.

 To publish, use `publish-get-images`.
 For this, you have to take care to configure Cloudflare first so that workers are enabled.